Here Comes the Sun: Richie Havens, Nina Simone and other artists from the early 1970s

 "Here Comes the Sun" has been recorded by many artists, with the first cover versions appearing soon after the release of Abbey Road.
 In 1970, Booker T. & the M.G.'s included the song, arranged as a jazz piece with a Moog intro, on their Abbey Road tribute album, McLemore Avenue, as did George Benson on his album The Other Side of Abbey Road.
-A recording was issued as a single in 1970 by English singer Paul Monday, who later became the glam rock star Gary Glitter.
+A recording was issued as a single in 1970 by English singer Paul Gadd, who later became the glam rock star Gary Glitter.

 In May 1971 Richie Havens' version of the song peaked at number 16 on the Billboard Hot 100 in the US, giving him the highest-charting single of his entire career.
 Following the singer's death in 2013, Wook Kim of Time described the track as a "wonderful mid-tempo interpretation" and included it among Havens' six "essential performances".
 Among the other most notable covers, according to music critic Richie Unterberger, Nina Simone recorded "Here Comes the Sun" as the title track to her 1971 covers album.

 Peter Tosh recorded the song in support of Michael Manley's campaign in the 1972 Jamaican general election.
 Tosh biographer John Masouri writes that, given the singer's frustrations with his Wailers bandmate Bob Marley, Tosh may have identified with Harrison's plight in the Beatles.
 Jon Dennis of The Guardian includes a 1972 recording by Charles Wright – the former leader of the soul/funk Watts 103rd Street Rhythm Band – as one of the ten best cover versions of any Beatles song.